nodeshift/nodejs-reference-architecture/docs/functional-components/scaling-multi-threading.md

 - when possible applications should be decomposed so that a request to a single container will need no more than single thread of execution in order to complete in a reasonable time.
-  When necessary to achive this, consider futher decomposing the application.
+  When necessary to achieve this, consider further decomposing the application.
 If this is not reasonable, [WorkerThreads](https://nodejs.org/api/worker_threads.html) are recommended versus multiple processes in the same container.